 Way to create space?
 Way to maintain space.
 You need a plan.

 Creating microSD card space is easy, buy bigger.
 You can buy up to 1 TB.
 Those big cards are expensive.
 Watch the items on sale.
-I am about to buy a 64 GB card because a fast quality card is on sale at half price and I will have it for my next project.
+I am about to buy a 64 GB card because a fast high quality card is on sale at half price and I will have it for my next project.

-Adding another USB storage device is more work.
+Adding a USB storage device is more work.
 You have to buy the storage device and an enclosure or a device in an enclosure.
 You need a cable if not supplied.
 You might need a USB hub to expand the range of USB ports.
 You have to plug the device in then configure the OS to direct data onto the device.
 You have to test.
 What happens when the device is unplugged?

-Your external storage could be a USB flash memory stick but they are no faster or more useful or cheaper than a bigger microSD card.
+Your external storage could be a USB flash memory stick but they are often no faster or more useful or cheaper than a bigger microSD card.
 In fact the plugged in stick can be bumped, breaking your Raspberry Pi computer.
 Plugged in sticks should be on an extension lead or in a hub.
 Recycling an old USB stick also means you get the slower speed of the old sticks plus less reliability.

 The biggest disadvantage of magnetic disks is the way they die when bumped.
 Magnetic disks are good in desktop computers because desktops are no bumped off your desk onto the floor.
 I would only use a rotating rust device in a Pi project if the project was built into a solid box that will not move.